bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 ### [Tags](/docs/plugins/tags/)

-Create custom Liquid tags which you can add to your content or design templates.
+Create custom Liquid tags or "shortcodes" which you can add to your content or design templates.

 ### [Filters](/docs/plugins/filters/)